Skip to main content

 • Rate limits reviewed and understood — see Rate Limits

-Band Filtering
+Band filtering

 • MCP_BANDS set to the minimum required level for each agent role